WorldHealthOrganization/ddcc/input/pagecontent/functional_requirements.md

 ---
 Functional requirements are documented in the <a href="https://www.who.int/publications/i/item/WHO-2019-nCoV-Digital_certificates-vaccination-2021.1">Digital Documentation of COVID-19 Certificates (DDCC): Vaccination Status (DDCC:VS) </a> and the Digital Documentation of COVID-19 Certificates (DDCC): Test Result (DDCC:TR, link forthcoming) Technical Specifications and Implementation Guidance.

+The high-level functional requirements are written as guidance requirements only to be used as a starting point for Member States or other interested parties that need to develop their own specifications for a digital solution for DDCC to take and adapt.

-The following includes functional requirements for DDCC:VS and DDCC:TR, along with mappings to related requirements.
+The following includes functional requirements for DDCC:VS and DDCC:TR, along with mappings to use cases, as well as related requirements.

+### Requirement conventions
+The DDCC guidance uses specific terminology in requirements.
+The definitions are based on the definitions published by the Internet Engineering Task Force (IETF) https://www.ietf.org/rfc/rfc2119.txt.

+ * **MAY** is used to describe technical features and functions that are optional, and it is the implementer’s decision on whether to include that feature or function based on the implementation context.

+ * **SHALL** is used to describe technical features and functions that are mandatory for this specification.

+ * **SHOULD** is used to describe technical features and functions that are recommended, but they are not mandatory.
+It is the implementer’s decision on whether to include that feature or function based on the implementation context.
+However, the implementer is highly recommended to review the reasons for not following the recommendations before deviating from the technical specifications outlined.

+### DDCC:VS - Continuity of Care requirements
 As the Test Result guidance does not include the Continuity of Care scenario, there are fewer related requirements for the DDCC:VS Continuity of Care scenario.

-### DDCC:VS - Continuity of Care requirements

 | Requirement ID|Functional requirement|VS001 Paper First |VS002 Offline Digital |VS003 Online Digital|Related requirement|
 | ---|---|---|---|---|---|